Are day and night equal at the equinox?

 More day than night

-The upcoming equinox will come on Wednesday, September 22, 2021, at 19:21 UTC.
+The upcoming equinox will come on Saturday, September 23, 2023, at 6:50 UTC (1:50 a.m.
+CDT on September 23 for central North America).
 It’s the Northern Hemisphere’s autumn equinox and Southern Hemisphere’s spring equinox.
 You sometimes hear it said that, at the equinoxes, everyone receives about equal daylight and darkness.
 But there’s really more daylight than darkness at the equinox, eight more minutes or so at mid-temperate latitudes.
 Two factors explain why we have more than 12 hours of daylight on this day of supposedly equal day and night.
 They are:

 1. The sun is a disk, not a point.

 Read more about the September 2023 equinox: All you need to know

 Keep up with cosmic events via EarthSky.
 Please donate what you can to our annual crowd-funding campaign.